 Each Faculty has developed a protocol to provide a consistent and equitable approach in dealing with requests for academic consideration for students facing extenuating circumstances.
-Arts and Science undergraduate students can find the Faculty of Arts and Science protocol and the portal where a request can be submitted at: http://www.queensu.ca/artsci/accommodations.
+Arts and Science undergraduate students can find the Faculty of Arts and Science protocol and the portal where a request can be submitted.
 Students in other Faculties and Schools who are enrolled in this course should refer to the protocol for their home Faculty.